SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/00-Lesson-Introduction.md

 **1. Asynchronous programming**

-- What asynchronous programming is, its benefits, and use case.
+- What asynchronous programming is, its benefits, and use case

-- How the event loop works.
+- How the event loop works

 **2. Promises**

-- What a JavaScript promise represents.
+- What a JavaScript promise represents

-- Different methods and states of a promise.
+- Different methods and states of a promise

 **3. Async / Await**

-- How `async` functions differ from promises.
+- How `async` functions differ from promises

-- Benefits of `async` functions and when to use them.
+- Benefits of `async` functions and when to use them

 [/slide]